Afghan Taliban say dozens killed in Pakistani airstrikes – DW – 12/25/2024

 Afghan Taliban say dozens killed in Pakistani airstrikesDecember 25, 2024

-Pakistani airstrikes in Afghanistan's Paktika province killed at least 46 people, most of whom were women and children, the Afghan Taliban said, adding it would retaliate.
+Pakistani airstrikes in Afghanistan's Paktika province killed at least 46 people, most of whom were women and children, the Afghan Taliban said, adding they would retaliate.

 Six people were also injured in the bombing at four locations in Afghanistan, Taliban deputy spokesman Hamdullah Fitrat said.